Shoun1/Automating_location/README.md

 Key Features
 Database-Driven Workflow

-PostgreSQL stores ambulance status and location data.
+PostgreSQL tables such as ambulance,assignments,tracking_data stores ambulance status and location data.

-psycopg2 enables reliable interaction between Python scripts and the database.
+psycopg2 adapter allows a wired connection between Python and the local database on my machine.

-Apache Airflow Integration
+Apache Airflow for automating tasks such as update_ambulancestatus(),trackinglocations(),assignment_status.
 DAG scheduled every 30 seconds to simulate real-time dispatch operations.

 Modular Python operators to fetch, update, and log ambulance data.